lucpod/ticketless/lessons/08-worker-lambda/README.md

 [cron expressions](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).

-## 08.05 - Writing the Lambda code
+## 08.05 - Writing the worker code

 So, here it goes with the fun part: let's write some Lambda code to implement our worker.